 B. UA Qualifications for First-time ACM Certification

 - Undergraduate: The undergraduate ACM is for first-time freshmen or undergraduate students transferring to UA from another university.
-Students must have at least a 25 ACT composite score or 1130 SAT composite score (math and verbal only) and at least a 3.0 overall high school GPA.
+Students must have at least a 25 ACT composite score or the appropriate minimum SAT score: 1130 SAT composite score (critical reading and math) on tests taken PRIOR TO March 1, 2016 or 1200 SAT composite score (evidence-based reading & writing and math) on tests taken AFTER March 1, 2016.
+Students must also have at least a 3.0 overall high school GPA.
 UA does not superscore (i.e., combine the best math and verbal from multiple test administrations) when considering admissions tests, and taking the optional writing section of the ACT does not have a positive or negative effect on the composite score.
 A student who attends UA not meeting ACM minimum criteria for GPA or admission test score cannot earn an ACM scholarship by earning a 3.0 or better UA GPA or continuing to take an admission test to earn an ACM-acceptable minimum score.

 C. UA Qualifications for Continuing ACM Certification